AG500/Metaheuristic-project/README.md

 Continuous Optimization :

 For every problem i used the JMetalPy package, using the "Sphere"  problem class of JM as a base for every functions.
+Because we have to use D=50 and D=500, i first try different combinaision of parameters with D=50 and then use the same parameters as a base for D=500 wich is much more time consuming.

 Unimodal Functions:

 For unimodal function, diversity seems less important than intensification, here there is no risk for the algorithm to fall into a local optimum.
 So, the algorithm should focus in intensification.
 After several try with GA, SA, GDE, EA and PSO i decided to focus on PSO wich seems more efficient.
+For D=500, because the computations are more computer intensive and take a long time i try to reduce the size of the particle swarm as much as possible to get as much iteration per minute as possible.

 F1 Shifted Sphere function: